Henry III of Nassau-Breda: Military commander

 Henry served as an important military commander in the Netherlands, defending Brabant from Guelders in 1508.
 He was Captain General in the war with Guelders between 1511 and 1513, and fought with Maximilian of Austria against France until 1514, participating in the battle of Guinegate (1513).
 He again commanded the armies against Guelders and France between 1516 and 1521, defeating the Black Band, which was in the employ of Charles of Guelders, in 1518 and defeating Robert van der Marck, Lord of Sedan in 1521.
 He also repelled Francis I of France, who invaded Hainaut that same year.
 Subsequently, Henry conquered Tournai.

 Beliefs

 Although Henry, who attended the Diet of Augsburg in 1530, was at first not averse to Martin Luther and his teachings, he later followed Charles' example and remained a staunch Catholic.
-He didn't approve of the choice of his brother William, who did become a Lutheran, but remained supportive of him throughout his life.
+He did not approve of the choice of his brother William, who did become a Lutheran, but remained supportive of him throughout his life.
 He was very impressed with the Renaissance and especially its arts, examples of which he encountered on his journeys to Spain and Italy.
 For example, he commissioned Italian architect Tomasso Vincidor da Bologna to completely rebuild his castle at Breda in a renaissance style in 1536, one of the first of such buildings north of the Alps.
 However, his interests seem to have been superficial.
 Desiderius Erasmus only considered him a "platonic friend of science".